erigontech/erigon/README.md

 System Requirements
 ===================

-For a full archive node we recommend >=3TB storage space on a single partition: 1.8TB state (as of March 2022), 200GB temp files (can symlink or mount folder `<datadir>/etl-tmp` to another disk).
-SSD or NVMe.
+For a full archive node of Mainnet we recommend >=3TB storage space on a single partition: 1.8TB state (as of March 2022), 200GB temp files (can symlink or mount folder `<datadir>/etl-tmp` to another disk).
+BSC: 7Tb SSD or NVMe.
 Do not recommend HDD - on HDD Erigon will always stay N blocks behind chain tip, but not fall behind.
 Bear in mind that SSD performance deteriorates when close to capacity.